Enjoy Your Event!See Available Deals

 The Carnival of Rio de Janeiro

-Carnival and Brazil are synonymous.
-The birthplace of modern Carnival is considerd to be Brazil and Rio de Janeiro.
-From the 1st to the 8th of March, approximately 2 million people will take part in a series of daily events to celebrate and indulge before Lent.
+From the 21st to the 28th of February, 2020, approximately 2 million people will take part in a series of daily events to celebrate and indulge before Lent.

 The streets become filled with parties, parades, decoration and festivities.
 Samba schools are formed and elaborate dance routines are performed in every corner of the city.

 The Carnival of Rio de Janeiro is the largest in the world and will surely not disappoint.
 The following is a list of annual events that take place during the carnival celebrations:

 On the opening Friday of the carnival, two main events take place.
 Firstly, we have the crowning of King Momo.
 King Momo is a legendary character in Latin American festivities and considered to be the king of carnivals – he originates from the Greek mythological god Momus.

-The king will usually dance through the Sambadrone in a series of antique carriages surrounded by a troupe of chosen Samba dances.
+The king will usually dance through the Sambadrome in a series of antique carriages surrounded by a troupe of chosen Samba dances.
 Furthermore, the current mayor of Rio will usually present Momo with the key to the city.

 Once the king has officially opened the carnival, it is time for the first children’s parade.
 The first samba display of the carnival is also held on Friday and takes place in the Sambadrome.

 In the days following the carnival opening, there is a series of orchestrated Samba parades.
 From Friday through to Monday there are two access displays and two special group performances.

 As the competition is highly respected, expect dancing, music and performing like nothing else you have witnessed.
 The energy and atmosphere are electric.

-Each school chooses a specific theme (such as the jungle, magic or fantasy for examle) complete with matching costumes, floats and music.
+Each school chooses a specific theme (such as the jungle, magic or fantasy for example) complete with matching costumes, floats and music.
 The costumes and floats combine together to create imagery and display their chosen theme to the spectators.

 Each parade will feature some key components.
 To provide you with a little background information, we have listed some of the main features of a Samba school parade: